 Striped bass live along the East Coast from the St. Lawrence River in Canada to St. John’s River in Florida, and in the Gulf of Mexico from Florida to Louisiana.
 They were also introduced to inland lakes and reservoirs and to the West Coast, where they’re now found from Mexico to British Columbia.

-Striped bass have a fairly long life, up to at least 30 years.
-Their growth depends on where they live –larger striped bass grow to about 5 feet in length and 55 to 77 pounds.
-Males sexually mature between the ages of 2 and 4; females are able to reproduce when they are 4 to 8 years old.
+Striped bass have a fairly long life, up to 30 years.
+Their growth depends on where they live.
+Larger striped bass grow to about 5 feet in length and 55 to 77 pounds.
+Males are sexually mature between the ages of 2 and 4; females are able to reproduce when they are 4 to 8 years old.
 In the spring, mature striped bass migrate back to fresh or brackish water to spawn.
 Females produce large quantities of eggs, which are fertilized by males as they are released.
 While developing, the fertilized eggs drift downstream and eventually hatch into larvae.

 Larval striped bass feed on zooplankton (microscopic animals).
 Juveniles eat insect larvae, small crustaceans, mayflies, and other larval fish.
 Adult bass are piscivorous (fish-eating).
 They eat almost any kind of small fish as well as several invertebrates, particularly crabs and squid.
 Bluefish, weakfish, cod, and silver hake prey on small striped bass; adult striped bass have few predators, with the possible exception of seals and sharks.

-Striped bass have stout bodies with seven to eight continuous horizontal stripes on each side of the body from gills to tail.
+Striped bass have stout bodies with seven to eight continuous horizontal stripes on each side of the body, from their gills to their tail.
 Their coloring can be light green, olive, steel blue, black, or brown, with a white or silver iridescent underside.

-NOAA provides support for key research and scientific findings on striped bass by state management agencies and the Atlantic States Marine Fisheries Commission.
-NOAA partners with these agencies in making better informed decisions regarding this valuable living marine resource.
+NOAA Fisheries provides support for key research and scientific findings on striped bass by state management agencies and the Atlantic States Marine Fisheries Commission and partners with these agencies to make better informed decisions regarding this valuable living marine resource.

-Despite the success of the management program, scientists continue to conduct research to address concerns about the species’ health.
-Striped bass seen in Chesapeake Bay have had lesions associated with the disease mycobacteriosis, a slowly progressing bacterial infection that produces various external and internal symptoms.
+Scientists conduct research to address concerns about the species’ health.
+Striped bass seen in the Chesapeake Bay have had lesions associated with the disease mycobacteriosis , a slowly progressing bacterial infection that produces various external and internal symptoms.
 Researchers are exploring how some striped bass become infected while others do not.